dj-nitehawk/MiniDevTo/article.md

 **the goal of this article** is to introduce you to an alternative, more developer friendly way of bulding web apis with asp.net 6 instead of the more commonly used mvc controllers.

-**we will be exploring** the open source micro framework [FastEndpoints](https://fast-endpoints.com/) which is built on top of the new minimal api in .net 6, where we can get all the performance benefits without the pain-points of minimal api. the resulting code base is cleaner to navigate and project maintainability becomes a breeze when combined with [vertical slice architecture](https://www.ghyston.com/insights/architecting-for-maintainability-through-vertical-slices), no matter the size or complexity of the project, because the framework stays out of your way so you can focus on the engineering of your systems.
+**we will be exploring** the open source endpoint library [FastEndpoints](https://fast-endpoints.com/) which is built on top of the new minimal api in .net 6, where we can get all the performance benefits without the pain-points of minimal api. the resulting code-base is cleaner to navigate and project maintainability becomes a breeze when combined with [vertical slice architecture](https://www.ghyston.com/insights/architecting-for-maintainability-through-vertical-slices), no matter the size or complexity of the project, because the framework stays out of your way so you can focus on the engineering aspects of your systems.

 **let's get our hands dirty** by building a rest api for a simplified version of dev.to where authors/posters can sign up for an account and publish articles. new articles will go into a moderation queue where the site administrator would have to approve it before being publicly available.